+Cats will eat grass in order to induce vomiting.
+Similar to dogs and for various reasons.
 In a recent article, I spoke about dogs vomiting by eating grass.
-I didn’t touch base on why cats eat grass though, and it’s for similar reasons.
-Cats, like dogs, will eat grass in order to induce vomiting.
-Well, that’s one reason.
-There are believed to be multiple reasons why cats eat grass though.
+However, I didn’t touch base on why cats eat grass though, and it’s for similar reasons.

 Animals are instinctual.
 Humans, we are sometimes.
 More often than not, when it comes to a fight or flight syndrome.
 The need to live on.
 Animals though, they run on instincts almost all the time.
 Sure, dogs are more domesticated, but they eat grass!